 Heat grill for 5 minutes.
 Place sweet potatoes in a bowl and drizzle olive oil all over sweet potatoes.
 Sprinkle with cinnamon and salt.
 Toss all together.
 Spread out sweet potatoes on the grill (may need to cook only half at a time).
 Close grill and cook for 10 minutes, flipping every few minutes, until fork tender.

-Toss with pecans and cranberries.
+Toss with pecans, cranberries, and maple syrup.
 When ready to serve, drizzle with more maple syrup.

 Set oven to 400 degrees.
 Lightly spray a baking sheet with non-stick cooking spray.
 Spread out sweet potatoes on baking sheet.
 Drizzle olive oil all over sweet potatoes.
 Sprinkle with cinnamon and salt.
 Toss all together.

 Bake for 20-25 minutes or until tender.
-With 2 minutes remaining in baking time, toss pecans and cranberries with the sweet potatoes.
+With 2 minutes remaining in baking time, toss pecans, cranberries, and maple syrup with the sweet potatoes.
 When ready to serve, drizzle with more maple syrup.